Holiday inspiration currently loading...

 Perhaps a drive across the Churchill Barriers to the islands of Burray and South Ronaldsay, each of which features its own character and a wealth of historical sites to discover.
 The Italian Chapel on the tiny, uninhabited island of Lamb Holm is a must-see, and a visit to the village of Saint Margaret’s Hope feels like a step back in time, though there are one or two places to eat a fine seafood lunch – locally caught lobster being a particular favourite.

-Today, you’ll be making the short ferry-hop to the island of Rousay, sometimes referred to as ‘the Egypt of the North,’ owning to its wealth of archaeological sites (166 at the moment).
-The island hasan atmosphere all its own, just under 19 square-miles in size and with a population of around 220.
+Today, you’ll be making the short ferry-hop to the island of Rousay, sometimes referred to as ‘the Egypt of the North,’ owing to its wealth of archaeological sites (166 at the moment).
+The island has an atmosphere all its own, just under 19 square-miles in size and with a population of around 220.
 Despite its diminutive size, Rousay is rich in history, sandy beaches where seals congregate, and lochs and hills affording some fabulous walking.

-Just a short distance from the ferry terminal, this family run hotel features only four rooms, each of which has its own private deck where you can sit and enjoy a local Orkney beer or one of an impressive selection of whiskies, while marvelling at the view over Eynhallow Sound and across to Evie and Randall on the Orkney Mainland.
+Just a short distance from the ferry terminal, this family run hotel features only four rooms, so you’re sure to experience a feeling of cosy exclusivity as you sit on the deck, sipping an authentic Orkney beer or a dram, overlooking Eynhallow sound and across to Evie and Randall on the Orkney Mainland.
 The restaurant serves a simple, locally sourced menu that you’re sure to enjoy after a long day taking in the unique island air on Rousay.

 Up early this morning to travel back to Kirkwall, drop off your car and catch the short flight to the island of Westray.
 The flight will be in an eight-seater plane – more like an airborne taxi service – gives you the chance to see Orkney from the air and to see more of the archipelago.
 On landing you will be transferred to your small hotel.